readingcapital/readingcapital.github.io/volume-1/index.md

-Capital transcends its dependency on the quality of labour-powers working independently side-by-side by restructuring their activity in accordance with their function, their activities become proper partial operations in *manufacture*.
+Capital transcends its dependency on the quality of labour-powers working independently side-by-side by restructuring their activity in accordance with their function.
+Their activities become proper partial operations in *manufacture*.

 The specialisation attained in manufacture allow capital to reshape labour